sebaxj/project-031421/docs/FINAL-REPORT.md

 START
 1. Calculate the RMSDD and HR of heart data in 10 second segments.
 2. For each segment:
-	3. Calculate the shannon entropy using the PMF of the observed HRV (mu = 38.7, SD = 33.27) and apply that value to the probability that a chord is played.
+	3. Calculate the shannon entropy using the PDF of the observed HRV (mu = 38.7, SD = 33.27) and apply that value to the probability that a chord is played.
 	4. Calculate the CDF of observed HRV (mu = 38.7, SD = 33.27)